xtexChooser/git-mirrors/README.md

 Lines starts with`\dns(SPACE)` will be parsed as a FQDN (must end with a `.`).

+Data is cached for 30 seconds, so changes that have just been committed may not be reflected immediately.

 ## Updates

 All XV-NET members have direct push permissions to this repository.